13reath/Tip-calculator-app/README.md

 4. Commit your changes (`git commit -m 'Add some amazing feature'`)
 5. Push to the branch (`git push origin feature/amazing-feature`)
 6. Open a Pull Request

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## Acknowledgments

-- [Frontend Mentor](https://www.frontendmentor.io/) for providing the design challenge
-- Thanks to all contributors who have helped improve this project